 Skip Bins are a cost-effective and convenient way to get rid of excess household rubbish.
-Whether you are in the middle of a home renovation project, a spring clean or landscaping the garden, a skip bin will save you time and money.
-And while most common household items can be thrown into your skip bin, there are some items that absolutely cannot.
-Here’s what you need to know.
+It doesn’t matter whether you are in the middle of a home renovation project, a spring clean or landscaping the garden.
+A skip bin will save you time and money.
+But what can you actually put in a general skip bin?

 - Glass bottles and jars

-- TVs, DVD players, games consoles, computers and accessories
+- TVs, DVD players, game consoles, computers and accessories.

 - Food waste

 - Gas bottles

 - Oil heaters

 - Insulation of any kind